The Boy Who Stared at Goats

 You want more?
 They do much, much more.
 Remember those eggs I mentioned?
 From their site, “Our hens are on the ‘retirement program’ here on the farm, they will not be used as meat birds.”

 They practice a type of sustainable “chicken farming” known as pastured.
 This means that the hens are allowed to free range throughout the farm eating the local grasses, bugs, and ground grit, just like wild birds.
 However, the hens are restricted from this during the hours of dusk to about mid-morning.
 During this time they are allowed free access to the interior of the coop (no cages) and to their fortified outdoor pen.
-This is to prevent loses from predators and the eggs being laid all over the farm.
+This is to prevent losses from predators and the eggs being laid all over the farm.

 The quality of their eggs is amazing.
 Strong colored yokes, whites that “stand” and are separated into primary and secondary albumins.
 Good stuff.